Tucker29/hello-world/English_1.md

 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2018.12.9
 vibrae: to move or cause to move __to and fro__.
+cliche: this might sound cliche, but it helps a lot.
+sabotage: damage, destroy, obstruct (sth), especially for political or military advantage.

 ## 2018.12.8
 rave about sb: rave: (n)== an extremely enthusiastic recommendation or appraisal of someone or something.